Places To Visit in Tanzania

 Tourist attractions

-Dar es Salaam is Tanzania's largest city, located on the east coast of Africa.
-As a major commercial and financial hub, it is known for its bustling atmosphere, diverse culture, and vibrant markets.
-Originally a fishing village in the mid-19th century, it has transformed into a popular tourist desti...
+Dar es Salaam, Tanzania's largest city and commercial hub is a bustling metropolis, located on the east coast of Africa.
+Approximately 90 kilometers south of the famous Zanzibar Archipelago, it is known for its bustling atmosphere, diverse culture, and vibrant markets.
+Originally a fishing vill...

 Best Time: Mid-June to October